roshangeorge97/BlocBallot_PragyanHackathon24/README.md

 ## Introduction

-BlocBallot is a revolutionary voting platform that leverages the power of blockchain technology to ensure secure and private elections.
+BlocBallot is a revolutionary voting platform that leverages the power of blockchain technology and AI to ensure secure and private elections.
 Built on top of the Cosmos blockchain using the CosmWasm smart contract framework, BlocBallot aims to eliminate voter manipulations and enhance the integrity of the electoral process.

 ## Problem Statement